by Brian Tomasik

 Another caveat about legumes is that, as noted earlier, they tend to be more digestible than grasses, so even if legume biomass is lower, maybe edible biomass isn't?

 These questions highlight the importance of further investigation.
-It would also help to find studies that actually measure (pest and non-pest) insect abundances by crop type.
+It would also help to find studies that actually measure crop and native-vegetation NPP by crop type and region.

 NPP of different crops